 (3) Iron and Steel Industry

-(b) In 2020, production and shipments decreased by 16.9 percent and 16.1 percent, respectively, from the previous year, representing their second consecutive year of decrease.
-The decrease in production was due to a decrease in "hot rolled steel", "iron and steel crude products", etc. The decrease in shipments was due to a decrease in "hot rolled steel", "cold finished steel", etc.
+(b) In 2021, production and shipments increased by 15.7 percent and 13.7 percent, respectively, from the previous year, representing their first increase in 3 years.
+The increase in production was due to an increase in "hot rolled steel", "iron and steel crude products", etc. The increase in shipments was due to an increase in "hot rolled steel", "cold finished steel", etc.

 (4) Fabricated Metals Industry

-(b) In 2020, production and shipments decreased by 11.5 percent and 10.6 percent, respectively, from the previous year, representing their second consecutive year of decrease.
-These decreases (in both production and shipments) were due to a decrease in "cans", "metal products of building", etc.
+(b) In 2021, production and shipments increased by 4.0 percent and 2.4 percent, respectively, from the previous year, representing their first increase in 3 years.
+These increases (in both production and shipments) were due to an increase in "cans", "metal products of building", etc.

 The construction industry is indispensable in supporting the development of social capital, and fulfills a large role in building a vibrant future for Japan, such as through urban regeneration and regional revitalization.
 It also plays an extremely important role as a "local guardian" in disaster recovery, disaster prevention/reduction, deterioration countermeasures, etc.